CSS Pseudo Elements

 ::before

 This creates a pseudo-element that is the first child of the selected element.
-It is usually used to add some content after the element alongside the content
+It is usually used to add some content before the element alongside the content property.

 Example: